 Affiliations

-Nick is currently a Visiting Fellow in the Resources, Environment and Development Program in the Crawford School of Public Policy, Australian National University.
+He is also a Visiting Fellow in the Resources, Environment and Development Program in the Crawford School of Public Policy, Australian National University, and, an affiliate with the Centre for Energy Ethics, University of St Andrews (UK).